 What is the best way to buy health insurance with comprehensive cancer cover?

 We have partnered with one of the UK's leading private health insurance comparison specialists in order to provide you with the best and cheapest policies available.
-To get started, click on 'Get private health insurance quote'.
+To get started, click on 'Get private health insurance quote'*.
 You can either build your own quote or request an adviser from Assured Futures to call you back.
+For a limited time, you will receive £100 cashback if you arrange your health insurance this way - the offer ends on 31 May 2023.